sola-st/CodeCureAgent/code_cure_agent/experimental_setups/prompt_design.md

 3. extract_similar_functions_calls: Given a buggy code snippet and its file path, extracts similar function calls to help identify appropriate parameter usage.
     Required params: (project_name: string, bug_index: string, file_path: string, code_snippet: string)
 4. extract_method_code: Retrieves possible implementations of a method by name in a file.
-    Required params: (project_name: string, bug_index: integer, filepath: string, method_name: string)
+    Required params: (project_name: string, bug_index: integer, file_path: string, method_name: string)
+5. read_range: Reads a range of lines in a given file.
+    Required params: (project_name:string, bug_index:string, file_path:string, startline: int, endline:int)
+6. AI_generates_method_code:  Uses an AI model to generate a method implementation.
+    This helps see another implementation of that method given the context before it, which would help in 'probably' inferring a fix but no guarantee.
+    Required params: (project_name: str, bug_index: str, file_path: str, method_name: str)
-5. write_fix: Use this command to implement the fix you came up with.
+7. write_fix: Use this command to implement the fix you came up with.
     Only use this command if you think that you have collected all necessary information by using other commands.
     The project will automatically be rebuilt and reanalyzed by SonarQube.
-Changes are reverted automatically if the build fails or if any violations of the specified rule remain.
+Changes are reverted automatically if the build fails or if the rule violation remains.
     Required params: (project_name: string, bug_index: integer, changes_dicts:list[dict])
-    The list should contain at least one non empty dictionary of changes.
+    The list should contain at least one non-empty dictionary of changes.
 Each dict must conform to the format defined in the section '## The format of the fix'.
-    Note: If you’re not in the 'trying out candidate fixes' state, using this command will automatically switch you to it.
+    Note: If you’re not in the 'Trying out Fix Candidates' state, using this command will automatically switch you to it.
     [RESPECT LINE NUMBERS AS GIVEN IN THE CODE SNIPPETS]
-6. read_range: Reads a range of lines in a given file.
-    Required params: (project_name:string, bug_index:string, filepath:string, startline: int, endline:int)
-7. AI_generates_method_code:  Uses an AI model to generate a method implementation.
-    This helps see another implementation of that method given the context before it which would help in 'probably' inferring a fix but no guarantee.
-    Required params: (project_name: str, bug_index: str, filepath: str, method_name: str)

 ## General Guidelines

-Try to adhere to the following guidlines to the best of your ability:
+Try to adhere to the following guidelines to the best of your ability:

 1. Concrete next steps: End your reasoning with a clear next step that maps directly to a command.
 2. Code modification comments: When modifying code, insert a comment above the change explaining what was changed and why.
 3. Understanding violations of the rule: Note that violations can involve single or multiple lines — sometimes across files.
 4. Operational constraints: Use only the commands listed in the section above.

 ## The Format of the Fix